zchee/golang-wiki/PortingPolicy.md

 * linux/arm64
 * windows/386
 * windows/amd64

-We distribute binaries for some other GOOS/GOARCH pairs (other "ports"), but they are not "first class" by this definition.

 All Linux first class ports are for systems using glibc only.
 Linux systems using other C libraries are not fully supported and are not treated as first class.